José Ramos Tinhorão: Controversies and discoveries

 To him, Brazilian movement Jovem Guarda was "simplified rock for suckers" and sertanejo music was "neither urban nor country music".
 He praised Brazilian rap, though, arguing it was a present-day recovery of the classic emboladas (improvised Brazilian songs sung by a duo in public venues like squares and downtown streets, accompanied by pandeiros and guitars).

 He didn't spare even Portuguese-born Brazilian star Carmen Miranda, stating: "Carmen Miranda was a victim of Hollywood show business.
 She left for America beautiful and full of energy and returned inside a coffin, disfigured by tranquilizers".

-He recognized the talent of genuine samba and choro composers and singers such as Pixinguinha, Noel Rosa, Monarco and João Nogueira, as well as modern names like Elomar Figueira Mello, Vital Farias and Antonio Nóbrega.
+He recognized the talent of samba and choro composers and singers such as Pixinguinha, Noel Rosa, Monarco and João Nogueira, as well as modern names like Elomar Figueira Mello, Vital Farias and Antonio Nóbrega.